Shopify/slate/packages/slate-tools/README.md

 # @shopify/slate-tools

+Slate Tools provides developers with a sophisticated development experience to build top-notch themes.

 ## Using the Tool

 ### Not Global

 There are [various compelling reasons](https://www.smashingmagazine.com/2016/01/issue-with-global-node-npm-packages/) why we should not rely on global npm packages.

-To have access to Slate's CLI commands, you then have two options:
+To have access to Slate's CLI commands, you then have three options:

 * In the terminal, append the path to your local package to the command like so: `./node_modules/.bin/slate-tools command`
+* Use [npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b): `npx slate-tools command`
 * In the `package.json` file, you can create yarn/npm scripts to proxy the commands, like this:

   ```